ARDesignPattern/ar-interaction-patterns/_patterns/sub/sub_3_4_AR Feature Drawing.md

 - **Tool icons**: Floating brush and eraser icons that appear when users perform pinch gestures to select tools.

 ### Interactive Narrative
+- **Narration Design**: Guide users through the painting task using a narrative approach.
-1. **Audio cue**: A soft brush stroke sound when drawing begins and an erase “swoosh” on pinch-delete.
+- **Audio cue**: A soft brush stroke sound when drawing begins and an erase “swoosh” on pinch-delete.
-2. **Visual cue**: Real-time stroke feedback with immediate line rendering and brush-size halo adjustments.
+- **Visual cue**: Real-time stroke feedback with immediate line rendering and brush-size halo adjustments.
-3. **Comparison overlay**: A semi-transparent expert sketch fades in when the user toggles the “Expert View” button.
+- **Comparison overlay (Optional)**: A semi-transparent expert sketch fades in when the user toggles the “Expert View” button.

 ### Experience Principles
 - **Direct manipulation**: Let visitors draw mid-air strokes that adhere to the 3D model’s surface, avoiding separate menus.